greyquartz/news_bot_template/SETUP.md

 ## Part 1 — Create a GitHub account and copy this project

 1. Go to **https://github.com** and sign up for a free account (if you don't have one).

-2. Get your own copy of this project.
-You have two easy options:
+2. Get your own copy of this project. **Use the green "Use this template" button at the top of the template repo — do NOT use "Fork."**

-   - **If someone shared this as a GitHub repository:** open it and click the **"Fork"** button (top-right).
-That instantly makes your own private copy.
-   - **If you have these files on your computer:** go to **https://github.com/new**, give the repository a name (e.g.
+   > **Why this matters:** a *fork* of a public repo **cannot be made private**.
+   > You'll be adding your team's real email addresses to the code, so your copy
+   > needs to be private.
+"Use this template" gives you an independent copy that
+   > you *can* set to private; a fork does not.

+   Click **"Use this template" → "Create a new repository"**, give it a name (e.g. `my-news-bot`), and create it.

+3. **Make your new copy private — do this before adding any real emails.**
+   In your new repo: **Settings → General**, scroll to **"Change repository visibility,"** and set it to **Private**.
+Now nothing you add can be seen publicly.

-     `my-news-bot`), choose **Private** for now, click **Create repository**, then use **"Add file → Upload files"** to upload all the files.
-Important: when uploading the timer file, keep its folder path exactly as `.github/workflows/daily_news.yml` (GitHub creates the folders for you when you type that path).
+   *(Alternative, if you'd rather not use the template button: create a fresh Private repo at https://github.com/new and upload these files yourself.
+When uploading the timer file, keep its path exactly as `.github/workflows/daily_news.yml` — GitHub makes the folders for you.)*

-You now have your own copy.
+You now have your own private copy.
 Everything below happens inside it.

 ---